 Other SEO Tools that are quite popular

-Spyfu: This tool is a great alternative because of a very user-friendly interface that makes the whole experience of working on it seem welcoming.
+Spyfu: This seo software tool is one of the most appreciated Moz alternatives because of a very user-friendly interface that makes the whole experience of working on it seem welcoming.
 Right on the home page, by just entering the URL of a website, you can cull out loads of data that gives deep insights into website performance.
 Running your PPC campaigns using Spyfu is a great experience just because of the refreshingly clean interface that the tool offers.
 So, if you like easy on the eye interface, Spyfu is an excellent option to consider.

-SEO Powersuite: This tool promises great SEO results combined with ease of use.
-That’s a powerful combination and something that every digital marketer is always on the lookout for.
+SEO Powersuite: This SEO software promises great results combined with ease of use.
+That’s a powerful combination that every digital marketer and marketing agencies are always on the lookout for.
 The tool’s capabilities include accurate rank monitoring.
 You can compare ten competitors at a time, unlimited keywords, get geo-specific rankings, and schedule rank checks on autopilot.
 Using their link analysis, you can conduct a backlink analysis based on Google’s latest guidelines, identify new link building opportunities, find competitor backlinks that are fetching amazing traffic and do some clever reverse engineering.
 Apart from this, with SEO Powersuite you can run a site-wide audit, optimize website pages, analyze keywords and competitor websites.
 The point to highlight here, however, is that SEO Powersuite offers something very interesting called the white-label SEO report, which gives a complete report on every SEO aspect.
 You can save this report for re-use, in HTML and PDF formats.
 I’d love to use this feature at some time and see how helpful these white label reports turn out to be.

 Drawing direct comparisons with Moz